 Robin A Crawford is an author and illustrator with particular interest in the culture and natural heritage of Scotland.
 Born in Glasgow he has been a bookseller for twenty five years.
 Trained as a sculptor, he has lectured on the history of art at Edinburgh University and given lunchtime talks at the National Galleries of Scotland.
-When not squelching through bogs or drinking over-brewed tea in island croft kitchens he likes to read, garden and post quirkily on his blog http://www.robinacrawford.com
+He likes to read, garden and post quirkily on his blog http://www.robinacrawford.com

-‘Into The Peatlands: A Journey Through the Moorland Year’, his first book, is publishing in September 2018.
+‘Into The Peatlands: A Journey Through the Moorland Year’, his first book, published in September 2018

 “The peatlands of the Outer Hebrides are half land, half water.
 Their surface is a glorious tweed woven from tiny, living sphagnums rich in wildlife, but underneath is layer upon layer of dead mosses transforming into the peat.
 One can, with care, walk out onto them, but stop and you begin to sink into them.
 For time immemorial the peatlands have been places – for humans at least – of seasonal habitation but not of constant residence.